ricochhet/SandstormServer/README.md

 ### Suggestions & PRs
 Suggestions and pull requests are very appreciated, just keep in mind to follow the project architecture to keep it consistent.

-### TODO
-- Possibly allow users to automatically open the game process after the proxy server has started.
-    - Additionally have the proxy server close when the game closes.

 ### License
 See LICENSE file.